2i2c-org/team-compass/finance/projections.md

 # Budget projections

 Our budget projection model begins with a source of truth about our **current and historical costs and revenue**, and then projects into the future by making assumptions about these numbers.
-It allows us to manually specify costs and revenue in the future, if we **know** that they will happen.
-It also lets us specify repeating numbers each month, and a percentage growth rate for monthly recurring revenues.

 ```{admonition} Feel free to edit and experiment
 The projections sheet is a **tool** to be used to understand how our hiring and cost decisions will affect our finances moving forward.